The Mummy's Shroud: Cast

+Note: Owen, who played the Mummy in the previous entry, here plays the character who becomes the Mummy, but is replaced by Powell as the actual mummy.

 Critical reception

 The Monthly Film Bulletin wrote: "Stilted rehash of the old avenging mummy routine, brightened from time to time by Catherine Lacey as a toothless hag [...]
 The rest of the cast huff and puff over their moribund lines, and the plot contains no surprises".
 Variety declared: "Although macabre sequences create some tension and splash a lot of gore, dialog, characterizations and plot have little to recommend them [...]
 John Gilling both wrote the screenplay and directed it, but showed little originality in either endeavor.
 Several crowd scenes did not disguise appearance that pic was on the low side of low budget scale".
 Dan Bates of Film Quarterly lamented the "successively more repulsive ways" that the mummy did in its victims and asked: "Whatever happened to the old idea that the best screen horror is left unseen?
 It's forgotten here.
 Which is rather sad, since Gilling, who also made the superior The Reptile for Hammer, handles his actors remarkably well".

 Allmovie's review of the film was unfavourable: "The Mummy's Shroud is a standard issue spook show that recycles elements from the previous two mummy titles [...] without any of their atmosphere, imagination or suspense".
-A user review on Blu-ray.com for the 2020 Blu-ray release complimented the film's visual quality: "The color is amazing, the framing of images is excllent, the balance of images artful".